 Non-public and confidential data recorded in any media must be disposed of in a manner that will render the data unrecoverable.
 Care must be taken to ensure that information is not recoverable using readily available forensic tools when a computer and/or its storage media are scheduled for surplus sales or other re-use either within or outside of the University.
 Data residing on a computer or storage media should be removed before passing the device or media on to another employee unless that individual is assuming the role/duties and has the same data access privileges as the previous user.

 Departments are responsible for retaining and disposing of University records in accordance with retention periods approved by the Washington State Records Committee.
 (RCW 40.14).
 Refer to the WSU Business Policies and Procedures Manual, section 90.01 for details.

 Commercially reasonable standards are practices and procedures in widespread use in the business community generally considered to represent prudent and reasonable business methods.
 These standards provide methods of data encryption, user identification, digital signatures, etc. The use of these standards provides evidence that due diligence has been exercised by the University.

-* Includes identity and access information such as authentication, authorization, and individual usage data
+* Includes identity and access information such as authentication, authorization, individual usage data, and e-mail.

 Washington State RCW 42.56.590 (Personal Information -- Notice of Security Breaches) defines "personal information" as an individual's name (last name plus first name or initial) in combination with any of the following data: social security number, driver's license number or Washington identification card number, or credit card, debit card or bank account number along with the security/access code that would permit access to the person's financial account(s).